vinyl-linux/vin/service/README.md

-# Vinyl Linux s6 Service Dir
+# Vinyl Linux Service Dir

-This directory contains [s6](https://skarnet.org/software/s6/index.html) service files and is intended to be install wholesale as an [s6 service dir](https://skarnet.org/software/s6/servicedir.html).
+This directory contains a [vinit](https://github.com/vinyl-linux/vinit) service for vin.

+It is desgined to installed via `make install` in the parent directory.